CosmoStatGW/CHIMERA/docs/index.rst

 **CHIMERA** is a hierarchical Bayesian pipeline for standard siren cosmology with gravitational wave data alone or in combination with galaxy catalogs.

+The latest version delivers 10-1000× speedup through JAX and GPU acceleration, enabling the analysis of thousands of events for next-generation gravitational wave observatories.

 .. image:: https://img.shields.io/badge/GitHub-CHIMERA-9e8ed7
     :target: https://github.com/CosmoStatGW/CHIMERA/
     :alt: GitHub